akleinhesselink/sedgwicktraits/README.md

-# 2017_Sedgwick_Traits
+## sedgwicktraits
-Data and processing scripts for plant trait data from Sedgwick collected by the Kraft Lab in the spring and summer of 2017
+Species average traits and raw data for annual plants species from Sedgwick Reserve.
+Data collected by the Kraft Lab in the spring and summer of 2017.

 ## data-raw folder
-Contains the raw data
+Contains the raw data and the data processing scripts

 ## data folder
-Contains the cleaned data
+Contains the processed data

-## allocation data
-Harvested biomass of plant parts for eight key species.

-## Sedgwick_Taxonomy
-plant names standardized according to the Sedgwick Taxonomy project